foodsAvoid standard versions

 Exception check

-Only consider an exception for barley when barley, malt, and malt extract and current preparation details are explicit.
+Only consider an exception for barley when barley, pearl barley, and hulled barley and current preparation details are explicit.

 Substitute